Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 If the at-fault driver’s vehicle was unregistered or unknown, there are shorter time restrictions.
 In this case, your claim is against the Nominal Defendant and must be lodged within the following:

-Making a whiplash injury claim after a motor vehicle accident involves a series of steps, and strict time limits apply to motor vehicle accident compensation claims.
-These are the steps:
+Making a whiplash injury claim after a traffic accident involves a series of steps, which are as follows:

-Next, document the scene of your whiplash accident.
-Take photos and videos of the vehicle damage, the accident scene, and the surroundings.
+Next, document the accident scene, including photos and videos of the vehicle damage and the surrounding area.
 Also, record the time, date, location, and weather conditions.

 A successful common law claim relies on evidence, so keep copies of your: